MuhammadHanzalaIqbal/fantasy-polymarket/README.md

 faucet: https://console.optimism.io/faucet

-edit: WithdrawalRouter → burn() must be on via FTC WIthdrawalRouter for withdrawal must be on via treasury
+edit: WithdrawalRouter → burn() must be on via FTC

+WIthdrawalRouter for withdrawal must be on via treasury

+Other consents must be maintained during re-deployment (which ones? - list needed)

 1. Fantasy token:
 FTK is the internal utility token.
 Users spend it to build teams, trade player shares, and enter contests.